koonerts/algo/docs/algo-templates.md

       // Find an empty cell
       Set cell = FindEmpty()

-      // If no empty cell, puzzle is solved
+      // IF no empty cell, puzzle is solved
       IF cell is null THEN
         RETURN true